SherlockH0olms/Klickon_auth/README.txt

-Klickon Auth Demo – INT-SEC-02
+🚀 Klickon Auth Demo – INT-SEC-02

-This project is a secure and minimal Login/Register system designed to demonstrate how authentication systems are safely implemented in real-world applications.
-It provides a foundation for later penetration testing and security exercises.
+A secure and minimal Login/Register system built with Python and Flask, designed to demonstrate safe authentication practices in real-world applications.
+This project serves as a foundation for security testing and penetration exercises.

-Features
+✨ Features

-Register
+🔐 Register

-Users can register with a username, email, and password
+Users can register with:

+Username

+Email

+Password

-Passwords are hashed using bcrypt or argon2 before being stored
+Passwords are hashed using bcrypt or argon2 for security.

-Duplicate email registration is not allowed
+Duplicate email registration is prevented.

-Login
+🔑 Login

-Users can log in using email and password
+Users can log in with email and password.

-Successful login redirects to the dashboard
+Successful login redirects to a dashboard page.

-Failed login shows a generic message: "Email or password is incorrect"
+Failed login shows a generic error message:

+Email or password is incorrect

-No sessions or tokens are used (as per task requirements)
+No sessions or tokens are used (task requirement).

-Dashboard
+📊 Dashboard

-Accessible only after successful login
+Accessible only after successful login.

-Can display user-specific content
+Can display user-specific content.

-Technologies
+🛠 Technologies
+Component	Technology

-Backend: Python + Flask
+Backend	Python + Flask

-Database: SQLite (MySQL is also supported)
+Database	SQLite (MySQL optional)

-Password Hashing: bcrypt / argon2
+Password Hashing	bcrypt / argon2

-Security measures: SQL injection protection, password hashing, and duplicate email checks
+Security Measures	SQL injection prevention, password hashing, duplicate email check ⚡ Installation & Running

-Installation and Running

 Create and activate a virtual environment:

 python -m venv venv
+# Linux / Mac
-source venv/bin/activate   # Linux/Mac
+source venv/bin/activate
-venv\Scripts\activate      # Windows
+# Windows
+venv\Scripts\activate

 Install dependencies: